Click on a question below to see the answer.

 - Agency Managers: In the agency management area, under Needs, select one or more needs, and then click the Export Responses button.
 (Alternatively, click Responses under a need, and then click Export Responses for that need.)
 Answers to initiative questions are included in the export.

 Initiatives are not available for needs within the Advanced Events Module (AEM).
-Clients who have the Service Learning Module (SLM) can use initiatives for SLM needs (but Legacy SLM), and clients with the Disaster Response Module (DRM) have access to a special disaster initiative type.
+Clients who have the Service Learning Module (SLM) can use initiatives for SLM needs, and clients with the ReDI System have access to a special disaster initiative type.

-If you don't have DRM, you can still use initiatives for disaster response.
+If you don't have ReDI, you can still use initiatives for disaster response.
 See this blog article for guidance.